Navigating Stage 4 Kidney Failure: Key Symptoms and What to Expect

 Before diving into the symptoms, it’s important to understand what Stage 4 means.
 Doctors measure kidney function using an estimated Glomerular Filtration Rate (eGFR), which indicates how well your kidneys are filtering.

-• Stage 4 Kidney Disease: Characterized by an eGFR between 15 and 29.
-This indicates a severe decrease in kidney function and is the last stage before kidney failure (Stage 5, or end-stage renal disease).
+Characterized by an eGFR between 15 and 29, this stage indicates a severe decrease in kidney function and is the last stage before kidney failure (Stage 5, or end-stage renal disease).

 At this stage, waste products and excess fluid can build up in your body, leading to a condition called uremia.
 Many of the symptoms of Stage 4 CKD are a direct result of this buildup.